EggRP/fxcommands/README.md

 # FXCommands

-Stream Deck plugin for sending commands to the FiveM server console
+Stream Deck plugin for sending commands to the FiveM client console

 # Getting Started